Sinners (2025 film): Plot

-In 1932, identical twins and World War I veterans Elijah "Smoke" and Elias "Stack" Moore return home to Clarksdale, Mississippi after seven years working for the Chicago Outfit.
-Using money stolen from gangsters, they purchase a sawmill from landowner Hogwood to start a juke joint for the local Black community.
-Their younger cousin Sammie, a singer and guitarist, joins them despite his pastor father Jedidiah's warnings about the sins of blues music.
+In 1932, identical twins and World War I veterans Elijah "Smoke" and Elias "Stack" Moore return to Clarksdale, Mississippi, after seven years in Chicago working for the Chicago mob.
+Using money stolen from criminal syndicates, they purchase an abandoned sawmill from the landowner Hogwood to open a juke joint for the local Black community.
+Their younger cousin Sammie, a singer and guitarist, joins them despite his pastor father Jedidiah's warnings about blues music being sinful.

-The twins recruit pianist Delta Slim as a performer, local Chinese shopkeeper couple Grace and Bo Chow as suppliers, field worker Cornbread as a bouncer, and Smoke's wife Annie as a cook.
-Annie believes her Hoodoo practices kept the twins safe, but Smoke doubts them for not preventing their infant daughter's death.
-Stack runs into his white-passing ex-girlfriend Mary, who resents him for abandoning her to protect her from the white community.
-Elsewhere, Irish-immigrant vampire Remmick shelters from Choctaw vampire hunters with a married Klansmen couple, whom he turns into vampires.
+Smoke and Stack recruit the musician Delta Slim as a performer, the local Chinese shopkeeper couple Grace and Bo Chow as suppliers, the field worker Cornbread as a bouncer, and Smoke's estranged wife, Annie, as a cook.
+Annie believes her Hoodoo practices kept the twins safe, but Smoke is skeptical after Annie failed to prevent the death of their infant daughter.
+Stack runs into his white-passing ex-girlfriend Mary, whom he abandoned to protect her from the White community.
+Elsewhere, the Irish-immigrant vampire Remmick shelters from Choctaw vampire hunters with a married Klansmen couple, whom he turns into vampire thralls.

-On the joint's opening night, Sammie, Delta Slim, and Pearline – a singer with whom Sammie becomes enamored – perform on stage.
-Sammie's music is transcendent, unknowingly summoning spirits of both past and future to join the crowd.
-However, the performance also attracts Remmick and his vampires, who offer money and music in exchange for entry.
-A suspicious Smoke refuses.
-The twins realize that their patrons' reliance on company scrip makes it impossible for the joint to be profitable.
-Reasoning with Stack that outside income is necessary, Mary meets Remmick outside, where she is turned.
-Returning inside, she seduces and fatally bites Stack.
-Sammie and Smoke discover them; Smoke shoots Mary, but she is unaffected and escapes.
-Outside, Remmick turns Cornbread.
+Sammie, Delta Slim, and Pearline—a singer Sammie becomes enamored with —perform at the joint’s opening night.
+Unbeknownst to Sammie, his music summons spirits of performers from the past and future.
+The performance also attracts Remmick and his vampires, who offer money and music in exchange for entry.
+Smoke, suspicious, refuses.
+Smoke and Stack realize that their patrons' reliance on company scrip makes the joint's profitability impossible.
+Believing that outside income is necessary, Mary goes outside and talks to Remmick, and is turned into a vampire thrall by him.
+She then seduces and fatally bites Stack.
+A shocked Smoke shoots Mary, but she is unaffected and escapes.
+Outside, Cornbread is turned into a thrall as well.